Adam Lambert: 2009–2011: American Idol, For Your Entertainment, and Glam Nation Tour

 In the months leading to his album release, Lambert appeared on the cover of magazines such as Entertainment Weekly in May 2009, Rolling Stone in June 2009 and Details in November 2009.
 His Rolling Stone cover story became the magazine's best selling issue of the year.
 He appeared on the cover of Out magazine in their 2009 "Out 100" issue, sparking controversy as Out's publisher issued him an open letter questioning the "gayness" of his image.
 In April, he became one of People Magazine's Most Beautiful People 2010.
 He was chosen for Barbara Walters' 10 Most Fascinating People of 2009, and interviewed on the show of December 10.
 In late 2009, he performed on the Late Show with David Letterman, The Tonight Show with Conan O'Brien, the season finale of So You Think You Can Dance, The Jay Leno Show and The Oprah Winfrey Show.
-He performed his first official solo concert, which sold-out, at Fantasy Springs Resort Casino in Indio, California.
+He performed his first official solo concert, which sold out, at Fantasy Springs Resort Casino in Indio, California.

-In April 2010, Lambert returned to American Idol as the first former contestant to mentor during an Elvis Presley themed week, where he also performed.
-In June, he appeared on Canada's MuchMusic Video Awards to receive the UR Fav International Video award for "Whataya Want from Me".
+In April 2010, Lambert returned to American Idol on ninth season as the first former contestant to mentor contestants during an Elvis Presley themed week, where he also performed.
+In June, he appeared on Canada's 2010 MuchMusic Video Awards to receive the UR Fav International Video award for "Whataya Want from Me".

 In early June 2010, Lambert embarked on his debut headlining Glam Nation Tour, playing in the United States, Europe and Asia for 113 shows, nearly all of them sold out.
 The Indianapolis show was filmed for Lambert's first video release Glam Nation Live, a 13-track CD with DVD.
 The concert, which MTV called "out of this world", and his subsequent video release, were well-received, with Entertainment Weekly saying it "sizzles" with the energy that Lambert's vocals bring in a live concert setting.
 Glam Nation Live debuted at number one on the SoundScan Music Video chart and landed at number 12 on Billboard's 2011 year-end music video sales chart.
 This followed the release of his first extended play, Acoustic Live!, consisting of acoustic versions of songs recorded live in various countries.
 The EP garnered excellent reviews and was called "electrifying" by the New York Daily News.

-In August, he was profiled in an hour-long documentary for VH1's Behind the Music series; and later in the year mentored for a second time on The Hub TV Network's Majors & Minors, coaching singing contestants who were children.
-In November 2011, Lambert joined Queen as the lead singer at the MTV Europe Music Awards, where the band was honored with the Global Icon Award and they performed a medley of classic hits.
+In March 2011, Lambert appeared on tenth season of American Idol to perform his song "Aftermath" and in August, he was profiled in an hour-long documentary for Behind the Music series.
+Later in 2011, he again appeared as a mentor on a singing competition, this time on The Hub's Majors & Minors, coaching singing contestants who were children.
+In November 2011, Lambert joined Queen as the lead singer at the MTV Europe Music Awards, where the band was honored with the MTV Europe Music Award for Global Icon and performed a medley of classic hits.